 The first three habits are all internally (independence) focused.
 Habit 1 is realizing that you are in charge and deciding to act proactively in areas you influence, while Habit 2 is creating the blueprint or program, and Habit 3 is executing the program.

 Once you have some understanding and mastery of yourself (the three habits of Private Victory), move on to Habits 4, 5, and 6 of the 7 Habits of Highly Effective People – the three habits of Public Victory.

 This is the first habit of interdependence – working with others.

 Thinking Win-Win is having a frame of mind and heart that constantly seeks mutual benefit in interactions.
-A “win” for all is a better long-term solution than having one side in a negotiation “lose.”
+For example, a “win” for all is a better long-term solution than having one side in a negotiation “lose.”

-Habit 4 is about approaching every interaction with Win-Win as your objective.
-Habit 5 provides a great technique for achieving Win-Win results.
+Habit 4 is about approaching every interaction with Win-Win as your objective, while Habit 5 provides a great technique for achieving Win-Win results.

 Habit 5: Seek First to Understand, Then to be Understood

 The best way to go for Win-Win is to fully understand both sides.
 Covey recommends we always seek first to understand the other person’s perspective.
 Using empathic listening to genuinely understand a person compels them to take the same approach with you.
-This creates a collegial atmosphere of problem-solving.
+As a result, this creates a collegial atmosphere of problem-solving.

 The skill of empathic listening involves four developmental stages: